 Factors involved in how much you spend should include all of the issues discussed in the previous pages of this section.
 If you haven't read them, go back and read each section from the beginning.
 Before you part with your hard-earned cash, decide what you want the lens for, and then start shopping.

 I have seen a really cheap lens for sale, will it do to start with?

-A cheap telephoto lens can cost you under £100, but will cost you more in the long run because as you progress in photography, you will start to understand the importance of quality.
+A cheap telephoto lens can cost you under £100, but will cost you more in the long run.
+This is because as you progress in photography, you will start to understand the importance of quality.

-This costs in the region of $2,500 but it is the "L" series which means quality…or the;
+This costs in the region of $2,449 but it is the "L" series which means quality.
+Or the;

-What is the difference between these lenses other than lens cost?
+What is the difference between these other than lens cost?

-Apart from the range of focal lengths, the "L" series had the edge on quality, however, I will let you be the judge of that, the Canon lens quality is a no-brainer.
+Apart from the range of focal lengths, the "L" series had the edge on quality.
+However, I will let you be the judge of that.
+The Canon lens quality is a no-brainer in my opinion.

-If you really want a 28-300mm lens though, yes you have guessed it, Sigma actually produce one for an amazing cost of around $200.
+Do you really want a 28-300mm lens though?
+If so, yes you have guessed it.
+Sigma actually produce one for an amazing cost of around $250.
 This would suffice for anyone on a lower budget but beware, as I have stated many times, you get what you pay for.

 Where can I buy decent lenses?

-As I have mentioned on our home page, I personally do not sell goods on this site.
-What I do do however, is to recommend the best places to buy online either from my own experience or from that of other professionals.
-B and H in the US are one of our favourite stores.
-Having bought a lot of equipment from there, we know the quality of service and prices are excellent.
+As I have mentioned elsewhere, I personally do not sell camera goods on this site.
+What I do do however, is to recommend the best places to buy online.
+That is either from my own experience or from that of other professionals.
+B and H in the US have been one of our favourite stores in the past.
+Having bought a lot of equipment from there when I lived in Spain, I know the quality of service and prices are decent.